Customizing the in-app assistant¶

-You can customize the in-app assistant to fit your app’s needs and color scheme.
+You can customize your AI assistant to fit your app’s needs and color scheme.
 To access the customization options:

-In Alan Studio, at the top of the code editor, click Integrations.
+In Alan AI Studio, at the top of the code editor, click Integrations.

-Click the Web, iOS or Android tab and use the options below to set up the necessary style and behavior for the in-app assistant.
+Click the Web, iOS or Android tab and use the options below to set up the necessary style and behavior for your AI assistant.

 You can do the following: